 Minimizes Urinary Tract Infections

-This indicates the percent of patients that suffered from a urinary tract infection.
-Urinary tract infections are routinely linked to worse hygiene protocols.
-More frequent bathing can minimize the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this metric is affected by by the fact that nursing homes have varying reporting standards for UTI's.
+This tells you the percent of residents who suffered from a urinary tract infection.
+Urinary tract infections are often linked to poor nursing care.
+Better hygiene protocols limits the number likelihood of residents sustaining infections.
+We want to point out that this datapoint is affected by by the fact that nursing homes have varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication